PO Box 1266 | 5012 49th Ave | Fort Nelson, BC | V0C 1R0

 Food Bank Program

 - Run entirely on donations, this program runs every second Thursday—providing food hampers to unemployed/underemployed individuals and families.
-Bread pick-up is available at any time.
+Bread pick-up is available on Food bank days.

 Women's Transition House

 - Provides shelter for women and their children who are fleeing family violence.
-Funded by BC Housing.
+Funded by AMHA Housing.

 - Minimal barrier emergency shelter for men ages 19 years and older.
 Provides six beds and a refuge area.
 Offers snacks and food vouchers, clothing, toiletries, showers, free off-site laundry services, information and referrals to community services, and case planning for all guests.
 Zero tolerance for alcohol and drug use.
 Funded by BC Housing.